PandaPlatform/panda-framework/README.md

 ## Installation

-This component is part of the [Panda Framework](https://github.com/PandaPlatform/panda-framework) but it's also available as a single package.
+This package is part of the [Panda Framework](https://github.com/PandaPlatform/panda-framework) but it's also available as a single package.

 ### Through the composer